borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 let numbers: number[];
 ```

 Note that in the snippet `numbers` is still undefined.
-TypeScript just checks the type, and doesn't initialize the variable with an empty array.
+TypeScript just checks the type and doesn't initialize the variable with an empty array.
 The following would raise an error when the code runs, but not when TypeScript compiles the code.

 ```ts
 let numbers: number[];